puppeteer/puppeteer/docs/api.md

   - `waitUntil` <[string]> When to consider navigation succeeded, defaults to `load`.
 Could be either:
     - `load` - consider navigation to be finished when the `load` event is fired.
     - `networkidle` - consider navigation to be finished when the network activity stays "idle" for at least `networkIdleTimeout` ms.
   - `networkIdleInflight` <[number]> Maximum amount of inflight requests which are considered "idle".
 Takes effect only with `waitUntil: 'networkidle'` parameter.
+Defaults to 2.
   - `networkIdleTimeout` <[number]> A timeout to wait before completing navigation.
 Takes effect only with `waitUntil: 'networkidle'` parameter.
 Defaults to 1000 ms.
 - returns: <[Promise]<[Response]>> Promise which resolves to the main resource response.
 In case of multiple redirects, the navigation will resolve with the response of the last redirect.